andrewrobinson/swing-node/README.md

 curl -H "Content-Type: application/json" -d '{"personOne": {"name": "Mary"},"personTwo": {"name": "James" }}' http://localhost:3000/
 ```

-This json input format is easily extensible should you need surname, date of birth etc for other calculators
+This json input format is easily extensible should you need surname, date of birth etc for other calculators.
+I chose to echo the people back in the response too.

 ## To run unit tests
 ```bash